isabella232/experience-manager-headless-adaptive-forms.en/help/architecture.md

 ## Architecture {#architecture}

-A typical Headless adaptive forms architecture constitutes an Adobe Experience Manager Forms Server, Headless adaptive forms hosted on Adobe Experience Manager Forms Server, and your frontend apps (Website, mobile application, JavaScript apps, chat applications, and more) for channel-specific form renditions.
+A typical Headless adaptive forms architecture constitutes the following:

+* An Adobe Experience Manager Forms Server.
+* Headless adaptive forms hosted on Adobe Experience Manager Forms Server.
+* Your frontend apps (Website, mobile application, JavaScript apps, chat applications, and more) for channel-specific form renditions.

 Typical architecture of a Headless adaptive forms deployment looks like the following: